ajmwagar/zora/README.md

-# discordbot
+# ModBOT
-## Have you ever wanted your server's own discord bot?
+## A modular bot that you can customize for your server!

 Now, you can!